openedx/tutor-contrib-aspects/README.rst

 #.
 Run the command `tutor aspects check_superset_assets` to confirm there are no
    duplicate assets, which can happen when you rename an asset, and will cause import to fail.
 The command will automatically delete the older file if it finds a duplicate.
 #.
-Check that everything imports correctly by running `tutor local do init -l aspects`
+Check that everything imports correctly by running `tutor local do import-assets`
    and confirming there are no errors.
 #.
 Double check that your database password did not get exported before committing!
 #.
 Commit and submit a PR with screenshots of your new chart or dashboards, along with an